 To start, we'll first need to work on your horizontal batten board so we can determine the pattern for how you'll be installing your tiles across the wall.
 Later we'll be using a vertical batten board to plan how you'll be installing them down the wall.

-If you are tiling a wall along with other adjacent walls, start on your back wall, because tapered edges will be less visible on the side walls.
+If you are tiling a wall along with other adjacent walls, start on your back wall, because tapered edge tiles will be less visible on the side walls.

 This Method for working out wall tile patterns is not only for a ceramic tile layout.
-It works for stone tiles or any other type of tile you desire.
+It works for stone wall tiles or any other type of tile your tiling a wall with.

 Use a bubble level to find the lowest part of the floor.
 Place a spacer there, and then place one of your new wall tiles on top of the spacer.
 If you plan on using trim tiles for your bottom row, then place one of them on top of the spacer instead.